The Introduction Of Instagram TV

 The future of IGTV looks promising, and I will continue to research and experiment with ways to make my IGTV videos rank better as other functions roll out.
 Be sure to optimize your IGTV channel and videos to ensure you maximize your online exposure.

 While we are not sure where Instagram will go with optimizations, you can use the knowledge that they want to take out YouTube as a frame of reference.
 You can also look at how Instagram has changed and the evolution various aspects of this channel has gone though.
-Assume that the same trajectory will be used, and Instagram will take direction from other social media networks on how they evolve!
+Assume that the same trajectory will be used, and Instagram will take direction from other social media networks for your small business and learn how they evolve!